Animadversio/Animadversio.github.io/_academic_notes/Note-on-GANs.md

 ## Image Conditioning

 Image could be sent directly as spatial input!
+Thus you have conditional GAN.

+**Comments**: Conditional GAN is similar to supervised learning, but doesn't map one input to one single output, you can get a distribution of possible output based on one input.
+Instead of getting a mean output!

+Conditioning vector should be sent into Discriminator to inform him what to discriminate.

 # Unsupervised Conditional GAN